Protecting members and their welfare at work and beyond was a key theme of debates at UNISON’s higher education conference in Nottingham.

 “It is a good scheme, compared to other rubbish schemes,” she said.
 But to move their pension, the university had hived off the workers to an arms-length private company so they were no longer university employees.

-This meant that the university’s contribution to workers’ pensions dropped from 18% to 8%.
+This meant that the university’s contribution to workers’ pensions dropped from 18% to a maximum of 10%.
 To make up the difference and get the same pension as the LGPS provided, the delegate told conference that she would have to out aside 40% of her take-home pay for the next 20 years.

 Conference vowed to mount a campaign on the issue, including working for the next Labour manifesto to include a commitment to support defined benefit schemes.